How to make strawberries last longer is a post that puts 2 popular Pinterest methods to the test. See which kept strawberries fresh for 3 weeks!

 The Best Way to Store Strawberries

 Strawberry season is here!
 To kick it off, I did a little experiment.
 For the past month, I have taken strawberries and tested different methods to make them last longer in the refrigerator.
+There was one clear winner.
+Today, I’m sharing my results with you in this post!

-I have big plans for these berries
+I have big plans for these berries:

-I know that I have to pace myself so I don’t overload my family with strawberries!
-That’s where this experiment comes in.
+I know that I have to pace myself so I don’t overload my family with strawberries, and that’s where this experiment comes in.
+As a side note, this would be a fabulous science fair project or experiment to do with kids!

 How to Keep Strawberries Fresh

+I researched two popular methods on Pinterest for keeping strawberries fresh.
+I used strawberries stored in their original container as the control group.
+I then gave some berries a Vinegar Wash and stored them in the refrigerator in an open container on top of paper towels.
 For the third and final group, I stored unwashed strawberries using the Glass Jar Method.
 This is where unwashed strawberries are kept in an air-tight glass canning jar.

 Storing Strawberries Hypotheses